-Selected asset performance, 12-month return and range
+Selected asset performance, 2021 year-to-date and range

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of January 28, 2022.
-Notes: The two ends of the bars show the lowest and highest returns at any point over the last 12-months and the dots represent current 12-month returns.
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Dec.
+31, 2021.
+Notes: The two ends of the bars show the lowest and highest returns at any point this year to date, and the dots represent current year-to-date returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are, in descending order: spot Brent crude, MSCI Europe Index, MSCI USA Index, ICE U.S. Dollar Index (DXY), Bank of America Merrill Lynch Global High Yield Index, spot gold, J.P.
-Morgan EMBI Index, Refinitiv Datastream Germany 10-year benchmark government bond index, Refinitiv Datastream U.S. 10-year benchmark government bond index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI Emerging Markets Index.
+Indexes or prices used are, in descending order: spot Brent crude, MSCI USA Index, MSCI Europe Index, ICE U.S. Dollar Index (DXY), MSCI Emerging Markets Index, Bank of America Merrill Lynch Global High Yield Index, J.P.
+Morgan EMBI Index, spot gold, Refinitiv Datastream Italy 10-year benchmark government bond index.
+Bank of America Merrill Lynch Global Broad Corporate Index, Refinitiv Datastream Germany 10-year benchmark government bond index and Refinitiv Datastream U.S. 10-year benchmark government bond index.
+FOR PUBLIC DISTRIBUTION IN THE U.S., HONG KONG, SINGAPORE AND AUSTRALIA.
+FOR INSTITUTIONAL, PROFESSIONAL, QUALIFIED INVESTORS AND QUALIFIED CLIENTS IN OTHER PERMITTED COUNTRIES.